Shannon Lundgren

-Shannon Lundgren is an American politician who sits in the Iowa House of Representatives.
+Shannon Lynn Lundgren (née Fluhr) is an American politician who sits in the Iowa House of Representatives.

 Early life

 On April 4, 1972, Lundgren was born in Dubuque, Iowa.

 Education

 Lundgren attended Midwest Travel & Hospitality Institute and became a certified travel agent.

 Career

 Lundgren's career started in the travel industry.
-From 1996 to 2001, Lundgren was a sales manager of Eagle Ridge Inn and Resort.
+From 1996 to 2001, she was a sales manager of Eagle Ridge Inn and Resort.

-Since 2006, Lundgren is the co-owner of Trackside Bar & Grill.
+Since 2006, she is the co-owner of Trackside Bar & Grill.

 Lundgren is a member of the Iowa Republican Party.

-In 2018, Lundgren's political career began when she won the election to become a Representative in the Iowa State House of Representative.
-Lundgren represents district 57.
+In 2018, her political career began when she won the election to become a Representative in the Iowa State House of Representative.
+She represents district 57.

 Personal life

 Lundgren's husband is Charlie.
 They have two children.
-Lundgrens and her family resides in Peosta, Iowa.
+Lundgren and her family reside in Peosta, Iowa.